qlkube/qlkube/README.md

 ### Skaffold

-The included [skaffold](skaffold.yaml) can be used to build and deploy from source (note that in production you may want to restrict the permissive RBAC settings in `deployments/deployment.yaml`).
+The included [skaffold.yaml](skaffold.yaml) can be used to build and deploy from source (note that in production you may want to restrict the permissive RBAC settings in `deployments/deployment.yaml`).
-N.B. you need [skaffold](https://github.com/GoogleContainerTools/skaffold) installed.
+N.B. you need [skaffold](https://github.com/GoogleContainerTools/skaffold) installed!

 ```
 skaffold dev